My shopping cart

 * For a bit more bitterness and crunch, try stirring in a handful of pomegranate arils

-Preheat over to 350°F. Split the bread lengthwise almost all of the way through, or slice in rounds on the bias, as you prefer.
+Preheat oven to 350°F. Split the bread lengthwise almost all of the way through, or slice in rounds on the bias, as you prefer.
 Bread that is halved will be a bit chewier, and if sliced will end up a bit more crisp.

 Mix the garlic, salt (if not using cheese), olive oil, and herbs together and use to coat the bread in a thin and even layer.
 Top with cheese (if using), then breadcrumbs.
 Bake on a sheet pan in the oven until lightly browned (about 8 minutes), then optionally broil until crisp (this happens fast so don't walk away!)